 In addition to the above programs, FVCC also works with third- party sponsors who provide payment.
 These include Job Service, Community Action Partnership of Northwest Montana, Vocational Rehabilitation, Worker’s Comp, Head Start, various employers, and others.
 All sponsorship authorizations must be sent to the Financial Aid Office.
 Authorization letters must be received prior to the start of the semester.

 Changes in Enrollment Status

-Financial aid will be awarded based on the student’s FAFSA application.
-Enrollment verification will be completed after the 15th class day and financial aid awards will be adjusted based on the student’s current registration at that point in time.
+Financial aid is awarded based on the student’s FAFSA application.
+Enrollment verification is completed after the census class day: 15th class day of fall and spring semesters; 10th class day of summer semester.
+Financial aid awards are adjusted based on the student’s current registration at the census class day.
 Any changes to enrollment after that date will not affect the value of a student’s award package, unless a student drops a course that has not started, or withdraws from all courses for that term.

 Students who withdraw from classes after the 15th class day should review the eligibility section of the Satisfactory Academic Progress Requirements to ensure they are maintaining the required academic standards.

 If students receive more financial aid than their direct institutional costs, the college will issue a refund check about a month into the semester.